Chart Color Schemes

 Kilcoy is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Kilcoy, as evaluated at the latest Census, comprised 97.9% houses and 2.0% other dwellings.
+Kilcoy's dwelling structure, as per the latest Census, consisted of 97.9% houses and 2.0% other dwellings.
 In comparison, Brisbane metro had 97.6% houses and 2.4% other dwellings.
-Home ownership in Kilcoy was 41.9%, similar to Brisbane metro's figure.
-Mortgaged dwellings were at 36.8% and rented ones at 21.3%.
-The median monthly mortgage repayment in Kilcoy was $1,517, lower than the Brisbane metro average of $1,715.
-Median weekly rent in Kilcoy was $330, compared to Brisbane metro's $340.
-Nationally, Kilcoy's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Home ownership in Kilcoy was at 41.9%, similar to Brisbane metro's figure.
+Mortgaged dwellings accounted for 36.8%, while rented dwellings were 21.3%.
+The median monthly mortgage repayment in Kilcoy was $1,517, lower than Brisbane metro's $1,715 and the national average of $1,863.
+Median weekly rent in Kilcoy was $330, compared to Brisbane metro's $340 and the national figure of $375.

 Frequently Asked Questions - Housing